JHorlamide/BioSeqAnalyzer/README.md

 To install this application, follow these steps:

-* Clone this repository to your machine: `git clone https://github.com/JHorlamide/oakslab-audition-assignment.git`
+* Clone this repository to your machine: `git clone https://github.com/JHorlamide/BioSeqAnalyzer.git`
-* Navigate to the project directory: `cd oakslab-audition-assignment`
+* Navigate to the project directory: `cd BioSeqAnalyzer`

 ## Running the Application

 To start the application use docker compose:

+* Navigate to the project directory: `cd infrastructure`
 * `docker-compose up --build`
 * To test the API endpoints, you can use a tool like [Postman](https://www.postman.com/downloads/) or [curl](https://curl.se/).
 For example, to create a new resource using `curl`, you can run the following command: